Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Formulation

-where $\omega_m$ is the Matsubara frequency, $k_B T$ is the energy of the temperature, and $\tau$ is the imaginary time. $S^{z}_{\textbf{q}}$ is the operator that represents the magnetization and is written based on the Heisenberg picture.
-When perturbation expansion is applied to Eq.~(10), the bare longitudinal spin susceptibility is obtained as follows
+where $\omega_m$ is the Matsubara frequency, $k_B T$ is the energy of the temperature, and $\tau$ is the imaginary time. $S^{z}_{\textbf{q}}(\tau)$ is the operator that represents the magnetization and is written on the basis of the Heisenberg picture.
+When perturbation expansion is applied to Eq.~(10), the bare longitudinal spin susceptibility is obtained as

-where $\hat{G}^{0}_{i\alpha,j\beta,s}(\textbf{k},i\omega_{l})$ is the Matsubara Green function, and $\omega_l$ is the Matsubara frequency. $\epsilon_{\textbf{k},n,s}$ is the energy eigenvalue of $H_{0}$, which is measured from the chemical potential, and $d_{j\beta,n,s}(\textbf{k})$ is the eigenvector of $H_0$.
+where $G^{0}_{i\alpha,j\beta,s}(\textbf{k},i\omega_{l})$ is the matrix element of the non-interacting Matsubara Green function, and $\omega_l$ is the Matsubara frequency. $\epsilon_{\textbf{k},n,s}$ is the energy eigenvalue of $H_{0}$, which is measured from the chemical potential, and $d_{j\beta,n,s}(\textbf{k})$ is the eigenvector of $H_0$.
 On the other hand, $s$ and $n$ are the spin and band indices, respectively.
-When Eqs.~(12) and (13) are organized, and analytic continuation is applied for the Matsubara frequency, the longitudinal bare spin susceptibility [Eq.~(10)] can be rewritten as
+When Eqs.~(12) and (13) are organized and the analytic continuation is applied to the Matsubara frequency, the longitudinal bare spin susceptibility [Eq.~(10)] can be rewritten as

-We define $\hat{\chi}^{zz,0}_{\uparrow}(\textbf{q},\omega)=\hat{\chi}^{zz,0}_{\downarrow}(\textbf{q},\omega)\equiv\hat{\chi}^{zz,0}(\textbf{q},\omega)$ in the present study because the time reversal symmetry is protected. $m$ and $n$ are band indices, $f_{\textbf{k},m,s}$ is the Fermi distribution function, and $\eta=0^{+}$.
-When real-space-dependent RPA is applied to Eq.~(10), the longitudinal spin susceptibility is rewritten as Eq.~(A) in Fig.~\ref{RPA} based on the Feynman diagram.
+We define $\hat{\chi}^{zz,0}_{\uparrow}(\textbf{q},\omega)=\hat{\chi}^{zz,0}_{\downarrow}(\textbf{q},\omega)\equiv\hat{\chi}^{zz,0}(\textbf{q},\omega)$ in this study because the time reversal symmetry is protected. $m$ and $n$ are band indices, $f_{\textbf{k},m,s}$ is the Fermi distribution function, and $\eta=0^{+}$.
+When real-space-dependent RPA is applied to Eq.~(10), the longitudinal spin susceptibility is rewritten as Eq.~(A) in Fig.~\ref{RPA} on the basis of the Feynman diagram.
 The bubble diagram in Eq.~(A) represents the bare longitudinal spin susceptibility.
 The broken line in Eq.~(A) represents the interaction, which contains the factor $-1$ because of perturbation expansion.
-Therefore, based on the real-space-dependent RPA, the longitudinal spin susceptibility is expressed as the summation of the infinite geometrical series of the bare longitudinal spin susceptibility $\hat{\chi}^{zz,0}(\textbf{q},\omega)$ and interaction $\hat{U}$.
+Therefore, on the basis of the real-space-dependent RPA, the longitudinal spin susceptibility is expressed as the summation of the infinite geometrical series of the bare longitudinal spin susceptibility $\hat{\chi}^{zz,0}(\textbf{q},\omega)$ and interaction $\hat{U}$.
 Thus, the longitudinal spin susceptibility is approximated to be

-where $\hat{U}$ and $\hat{I}$ are the onsite Coulomb interaction matrix and unit matrix, respectively.
-We then derive the transverse spin susceptibility using a real-space-dependent RPA.
-The transverse susceptibility $\hat{\chi}^{\pm}(\textbf{q},i\omega_{m})$ is defined as